FREE Shipping on orders over $899

 Chronic stress can have a negative impact on heart health.
 The constant release of stress hormones can increase blood pressure and trigger cardiovascular problems.
 Experts advise:

-to.
-Relaxation Practices: Incorporate techniques such as meditation, yoga and deep breathing to reduce stress and promote calm.
+a.
+Relaxation Practices: Incorporate techniques such as meditation, yoga, and deep breathing to reduce stress and promote calm.

 b.
-Leisure Time: Spend time doing activities you enjoy, whether reading, listening to music, walking or anything that relaxes you.
+Leisure Time: Spend time doing activities you enjoy, whether it's reading, listening to music, walking, or anything that relaxes you.

 c.
-Set Limits: Learn to say no and establish healthy limits to avoid overload of responsibilities.
+Set Boundaries: Learn to say no and set healthy boundaries to avoid responsibility overload.

-4. Weight Control: A Light Burden on the Heart
+4. Weight Control: A Light Load on the Heart

 Excess weight increases the risk of heart disease by negatively affecting cholesterol levels, blood pressure, and insulin resistance.
 Experts offer practical advice:

-to.
-Diet and Moderation: Control portions and eat consciously.
-Avoid excessive consumption of processed foods rich in empty calories.
+a.
+Diet and Moderation: Control your portions and eat consciously.
+Avoid overconsumption of processed foods and those high in empty calories.

 b.
-Regular Physical Activity: Combine a healthy diet with regular exercise to maintain an adequate body weight.
+Regular Physical Activity: Combine a healthy diet with regular exercise to maintain a healthy body weight.

 c.
-Consult with Professionals: If you need to lose weight, seek advice from a nutritionist or doctor to design a safe and effective plan.
+Consult with Professionals: If you need to lose weight, seek the advice of a nutritionist or doctor to design a safe and effective plan.

-Keeping track of your heart health is essential to detect potential problems early.
+Keeping track of your heart health is essential to detecting potential problems early.
 Experts suggest:

-to.
-Regular Checkups: Schedule regular medical checkups to evaluate your blood pressure, cholesterol levels and other cardiovascular risk factors.
+a.
+Regular Checkups: Schedule regular medical checkups to assess your blood pressure, cholesterol levels, and other cardiovascular risk factors.

 b.
-Monitor your Heart Rate: Use heart rate monitoring devices to be aware of any irregularities.
+Monitor Your Heart Rate: Use heart rate monitoring devices to monitor any irregularities.
 Consult a doctor if you notice significant changes.

 c.
-Know Your Numbers: Get familiar with your cholesterol levels, blood pressure, body mass index (BMI) and other key indicators to understand your heart health.
+Know Your Numbers: Familiarize yourself with your cholesterol, blood pressure, body mass index (BMI), and other key indicators to understand your heart health.

-6. Tobacco Cessation: A Giant Step Towards Heart Health
+6. Quitting Tobacco: A Giant Step Toward Heart Health

 Smoking is one of the biggest risk factors for heart disease.
 Quitting smoking is a priceless gift for your heart.
 Experts offer guidance: